 You can have your website in as many languages as you like.
 Even if you have only one language, and it is not English, you should set your default language in Settings > General.
 This will put the admin interface in your language, translates some bits of text on the site itself, and it also lets search engines know what language it is.

-- For multiple language sites – the first step is to ask us to enable the plugin for that site.
+- the first step is to ask us to enable multilingual functionality.

 - Once it is enabled, you should then enable the languages you want by going to Settings > Languages

-- You can then translate pages and add a language switch to the top menu
+- You can then translate your pages and add a language link to the top menu

-- If you use the Customiser page to change site settings (this is especially relevant for our Dhyana theme), there is a language switch in the top left to enable you to add different text for different languages.
+- If you use the Customiser page to change site settings (this is especially relevant for our Dhyana theme), there is a language switch in the top left, so you can make different customisations for different languages

 - For more detailed information, check the pages at getting started and also Frequently asked questions at the Polylang plugin site.

 - To display different translations in the menu, go to Appearance > Menus

 - On the left hand side, you see the language switcher in the list of menu options.
 (If you dont see it, you might have to click the ‘Screen Options’ box on the top right and enable ‘Language switcher’.)
 To add it to the menu, just drag it over to the menu on the right hand side.